 10. What do you mean by "he has no other place to go"?
 No family in the state he was born and he was in New Orleans is whole life until Katrina

 11. What are you afraid of happening if you ask him to move out?
 I have.
-Honestly, I scared of what my deadbeat boyfriend/slacker boyfriend would do.
+Honestly, I scared of what my boyfriend would do.

-When I receive a request for help like this and the responses and information that I receive back is so minimal, it makes it very difficult to assess the situation and offer advice specific to a person.
-When the advice becomes more generic, it becomes less helpful to the individual, but is more helpful to people seeking to understand their own situation when they read this free counseling about a slacker boyfriend.
+When I receive a request for help like this and the responses and information that I receive back is so minimal, it makes it very difficult to fully understand the details of the situation and offer advice specific to a person.
+When the advice becomes more generic, it becomes less helpful to the individual, but is more helpful to people seeking to understand their own situation when they read this free coaching about a slacker boyfriend.

 The lack of detail in the response also tells me that a person is not hopeful.
 It feels like they have made contact out of desperation, yet really feel hopeless about their situation This is also a red flag that they are unlikely to follow the advice given and as a result, may not change any of their circumstances.

 It is the catch-22 that many people get into and it is not until they hit rock bottom that decide to change.
 Everything feels so hopeless there is no energy to put towards change.
 Having said that, steps can be taken to make changes that require courage, determination and faith.
 The faith part comes when this person will need to take risks that she feels could endanger her physically.

 The situation in one form is very simple.
 A woman with low self esteem looks for love in the wrong places and now feels stuck in an abusive environment where she is also being highly taken advantage of.
 Yet there are different choices that can be made in order to get out of this situation with a deadbeat boyfriend.